Angry Latin America wants answers on allegations of U.S. spying

 APOLOGY DEMANDED

-The espionage allegations surfaced one week after South American nations fumed about the diversion of Bolivian President Evo Morales' plane in Europe because of the suspicion that Snowden was on board. {ID:nL5N0F937I]
+The espionage revelations surfaced one week after South American nations fumed about the diversion of Bolivian President Evo Morales' plane in Europe because of the suspicion that Snowden was on board. {ID:nL5N0F937I]

 As anger mounts in the region, the Mercosur bloc of South American plans to issue a tough response at a meeting in Uruguay on Friday.